HDSB-GWS/Github-Classroom-Teacher-Tools/README.md

 # Github-Teacher-Tools
 This repo contains tools I use to manage my github repos.
 The scripts are written in Python 3.
+These scripts are originally based on C Cannon's GitHub classroom utilities.
 See the Github-Classroom-Utilities folder for more scripts written by [Christopher Cannon](https://github.com/ccannon94/github-classroom-utilties)

 ### WorkFlow
 - Previously I was just making changes to the main branch as students worked to provide feedback.
 This occasionally caused some conflicts that had to be resolved.
 This semester I am going to try a bit of a different process whereby I provide all feedback in a separate branch.